ovh/docs/pages/platform/serving-engine/23_HOWTO_deploy_serialized_models/guide.en-asia.md

 There are two endpoints available on that kind of model :

--   A endpoint to describe model's **inputs** and **outputs**
+-   An endpoint to describe the model's **inputs** and **outputs**
--   A endpoint to query the model
+-   An endpoint to query the model

-The web interface allow you to interactively execute queries on the different endpoints of your model if you want to test quickly.
+The web interface allows you to interactively execute queries on the different endpoints of your model if you want to test quickly.

 ## Going Further